Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Concluding remarks

+It is also possible to understand the dynamics of the the THTN model with the general rate $k_{m}$.
+In fact, by some changes the THTN model can be transformed in a Li\'enard-like equation

+where the parameters are defined as in system (\ref{2D-model-12}).
 Then the results on Li\'enard equations (see, for instance, \cite{Dumortieretal06,ZZF-etal}) can be applied to obtain the global dynamics of the THTN model in the general case.
-The Li\'enard-like structure for the THTN model could be also helpful to investigate the effects of the rates of mRNA degradation and synthesis on the periods of circadian oscillators.
+The Li\'enard-like structure for the THTN model could be helpful to investigate the effects of the model parameters on the periods of circadian oscillations.